 The board is responsible for putting in place and communicating a sound system to manage risk and implement internal control.

 The management of risk is an essential business practice.
 Boards are expected to balance risk and return, threat and opportunity.
 Setting strategy includes determining the extent of exposure to the critical risks the company is willing and able to bear.

 The Board has established Audit, Remuneration, Nominations, and AIM Rules Compliance Committees a summary of which is set out below, and full details of which are contained in the Corporate Governance section.

-The Company receives regular feedback from its external auditors on the state of its internal controls and has established and internal audit function led by the Group Financial Controller, reporting to the Chairman and Group Managing Director, to systematically review each area of its business to monitor the effectiveness of internal controls
+The Company receives regular feedback from its external auditors on the state of its internal controls and has established and internal audit function led by the Group Financial Controller, reporting to the Chairman and Group Chief Executive, to systematically review each area of its business to monitor the effectiveness of internal controls.

 A healthy dialogue should exist between the board and all of its shareholders to enable shareholders to come to informed decisions about the company.